Contact us

 • Be digestible to prevent from digestive disorders

-• Stimulate the development of immunity and installation of balanced flora.
+• Stimulate the development of immunity and establishment of a controlled and diversified microbiota.

 Inadequate post-weaning feed will be less consumed by piglets and will be poorly utilized.
 It is likely to cause the following effects:

-• digestive disorders, which will be manifested by diarrhea and a stagnation of the digestive system maturation
+• digestive disorders, which will be manifested by diarrhea and a poor digestive system maturation

-• negative impact on performance: growth retardation, and this not only during the post-weaning period but also during the fattening period.
+• negative impact on performance: growth retardation, not only during the post-weaning period but also during the fattening period.

 Some tips for making suitable feed for young piglets

-Making suitabe feed for young piglets requires expertise and sharp technology.
-These are often seen as difficult to master, dedicated to specialized feed mills.
-This also means using special and various raw material, requiring more storage units, all resulting in higher costs.
+Making suitable feed for young piglets requires expertise and sharp technology.
+These are often seen as difficult to master, being dedicated to specialized feed mills.
+This also means using special and various raw materials, requiring more storage, all resulting in higher costs.

-As a feed miller, making one's piglet feed is nevertheless possible, with a good support.
+As a feed miller, making one's piglet feed is nevertheless possible, with good support.
 It is first necessary to have quality raw materials.
-That is to say, there must be a choice of noble raw materials that are selected for their palatability and digestibility.
+That is to say, there must be a choice of noble raw materials that are selected for their palatability and digestibility (dairy products, extruded cereals, biscuits, vegetable protein concentrates, healthy fibers, specific fat sources, etc.).

 To this is added the quality of the pellet, or crumb, based on the following criteria: